mattermost/mattermost-plugin-playbooks/README.md

 ### Start an incident

-A server in your cluster is down, a customer is unable to login or your team has detected a performance degradation.
+A server in your cluster is down, a customer is unable to log in, or your team has detected a performance degradation.

 Whatever the problem is, if it needs coordination and a quick response, starting an incident will help you focus on solving it.
-There are two alternative ways to start an incident:
+There are two ways to start an incident:

 -   Use the slash command `/incident start`.
 -   Click on the Incident Response icon on the channel header, to open the RHS with a **Start Incident** button.